 - Hávamál , verses 140-141

 To put it another way (with huge generalizations, of course), the average Ásatrúar merely worships Odin (in the Heathen sense) and makes blots to him.
-The experience may vary, but particularly in some of the more hierarchy-centric American sects, is not all that much different from most organized religions - it is repetition and low-brow "fellowship" in the Christian vein, just with a heathen veneer and vocabulary (clearly this satisfies some people).
+The experience may vary, but particularly in some of the more church-like American sects, is not all that much different from pastoral religions - it is repetition and low-brow "fellowship" in the Christian vein, just with a heathen veneer and vocabulary (clearly this satisfies some people).
 The Armanen rune master, however, actually seeks to become like Odin and take the same initiatic journey.
-The basic Ásatrúar or Odinist seeks religion and repetition.
-The Armanist pursues enlightenment, divine knowledge and self-actualization.
+Even leaving out the modern church-like distortions in some groups, the average Ásatrúar or Odinist seeks a certain level of comfort and repetition.
+The Armanist by contrast pursues enlightenment, divine knowledge and self-actualization, even though this is often not easy or comfortable.
 The mainstream modern heathen distinguishes polytheists from monotheists.
 The Armanen practitioner distinguishes trailblazers from followers.
 For the garden-variety Odinist, runes and magick are optional, nice fringe benefits.
 For the Armanist they are essential.
 Both paths existed side-by-side in ancient Germanic society, without conflict - though only the "elite" Armanist path actually seeked the "Hidden Runes" and mysteries of Odin (whereas the so-called Odinist, or Wotanist, analog of today's mainstream Ásatrú movements for the masses, merely took what belief was handed to him from higher up).
 Indeed the "hidden runes" can already be found, in understanding the esoteric powers of the 18 Armanen runes as they are already known, and described in detail by List and others in their extensive works.
 Layers of meaning and powerful wisdom, tied in with the lessons of life experience no less intimately than the roots of Yggdrasil or the weave of wyrd being knitted by the Norns - as many such layers as a person can master.

 Obviously this is not a journey for everyone.
 It is not for the blind conformist, the slavish order-taker, or the faint of heart.
 And contrary to some of the "politically correct" vigilante propaganda out there, it is also not for the blind fascist or totalitarian.
 It is for the courageous, the strong, the independent thinkers, and those who truly want to make a change in their lives, manifest nobility in actions, and be leading lights to people around them.
 The Ar-man or the Sun-man is indeed a rare find today (and sadly even more so the Ar-woman), but it was not always so, and it need not always be so.
 Now the rune master can no longer be legally persecuted or imprisoned for "heresy" and the way is open to all who can commit to learning the wisdom of Odin.
 Fortunately, now you will not have to hang yourself in a tree for nine days or give up an eye to learn it!